 The Children First Act 2015 obliges certain professionals and others working with children to report child protection concerns to the Child and Family Agency (Tusla) and to assist the Agency, if requested to do so, in its assessment of a child protection risk.

 The Children First Act 2015 puts elements of the Children First: National Guidance for the Protection and Welfare of Children (2017) on a statutory footing.
-The legislation forms part of a suite of child protection legislation, which includes the National Vetting Bureau (Children and Vulnerable Persons) Act, 2012, and the Criminal Justice (Withholding of Information on Offences against Children and Vulnerable Persons) Act, 2012.
+The legislation forms part of a suite of child protection legislation, which includes the National Vetting Bureau (Children and Vulnerable Persons) Act 2012 and the Criminal Justice (Withholding of Information on Offences against Children and Vulnerable Persons) Act 2012.

 The revised Children First: National Guidance for the Protection and Welfare of Children was published in July 2011.
 The Guidance sets out a number of key messages relating to the duty to protect children.
 Among these are that the safety and welfare of children is everyone’s responsibility, that children will have safer lives where everyone is attentive to their well-being and that people who work with children across a range of areas understand their responsibility for safe practice and the reporting of concerns.
 It provides greater clarity and guidance for individuals and organisations in identifying and responding appropriately to child abuse and neglect, and sets out specific protocols for Social Workers in the Child and Family Agency, Gardaí and other front-line staff in dealing with suspected abuse and neglect of children.